marios/tripleo_ruck_job_tool/README.md

 The information returned includes:
   * if the job is voting
+  * a link to the relevant codesearch for the job
   * a link to the job definition
   * a link to latest zuul builds
   * if the job is in promotion criteria (when job name starts with 'periodic')